Ask & You Shall Receive #12:

 Nothing particularly significant so far.

-Tiger on the footrest of my recliner during Tess’ & my prayer times
+Tiger on the footrest of my recliner

-This generally takes place when I sit in my recliner to pray or watch TV.
-The second my butt hits the seat, he is immediately in my lap, with an “I love you” look that I jokingly refer to as “the adoration of the cat eye.”
-He stomps my belly with his front paws, stabbing me with his claws, butts me with his head, and performs shoulder-dives in an orgy of feline greeting behaviors, all the while purring as hard as he can.
-All the while, he’s talking to me in his whiny little voice, telling me all about how much he loves me as well as all his kitty problems.
-This is where he gets one of his other nicknames: Daddy’s Pest.
-You can see what he’s thinking by the look written all over his face:
+This generally took place when I sat in my recliner to pray or watch TV.
+The second my butt hit the seat, he was immediately in my lap, with an “I love you” look I jokingly referred to as “the adoration of the cat eye.”
+He stomped my belly with his front paws, stabbing me with his claws, butted me with his head, and performed shoulder-dives in an orgy of feline greeting behaviors, all the while purring as hard as he could.
+All the while, he was talking to me in his whiny little voice, telling me all about how much he loved me as well as all his kitty problems.
+This is where he got one of his other nicknames: Daddy’s Pest.

-I’m with Daddy and all is right in my fuzzy little world!
+You could see what he was thinking by the look written all over his face: I’m with Daddy and all is right in my fuzzy little world!

 Those of you who own dogs have experienced this same kind of devotion and your fur-babies’ intense need to be with you.
 They sleep on your beds, sit in your laps, and jump up on you, wagging their tails when you return from wherever you just went.
 Your performance or lack thereof is never of concern to them.
 In their little minds, you hang the moon and the stars!

-For several years, I found all this attention to be annoying, especially since Tiger kept pushing Simba out of the way to get to me.
-But after awhile, I finally got what God was trying to show me through him: Tiger is a true worshipper!
-What I mean by “true” is that he is the genuine article.
-I’m his raison d’être and his fuzzy little existence revolves around worshipping Daddy.
-Yes, he does other stuff — eating, drinking, playing with Simba, etc. — but whenever I’m available, he drops everything else and I’m the sole focus of his undivided attention.
+What I mean by “true” is that he was the genuine article.
+I was his raison d’être; and his hairy little existence revolved around worshipping Daddy.
+Yes, he did other stuff — eating, drinking, playing with Simba, etc. — but whenever I was available, he dropped everything else and I became the sole focus of his undivided attention.

 God knew I would never willingly own a dog, so He arranged for me to have a cat that would teach me the same lesson any dog owner would immediately grasp.